UCLA-VAST/AutoSA/autosa_tests/mm_hcl/README.md

 However, with the default layout `A[i][k]`, `B[k][j]`, and `C[i][j]`, as k is not the last-varying dimension of matrix B, it can't be used for vectorization.

 To enable vectorization, we could enable AutoSA to use space loops as candidates as well.
 In this example, loop j can be used for vectorization.
 Note that loop j is invariant to `A[i][k]` and leads to stride-one access for `B[k][j]`.
-However, before using this loop as vectorization loop, we have to turn off the latency hiding optimization on loop j.
-The reason is that one loop j is tiled for latency hiding before vectorization, the remaining tiling loop is no longer consecutive as it is now mapped to hyper tiles.
+However, before using this loop as the vectorization loop, we have to turn off the latency hiding optimization on loop j.
+The reason is that the loop j is tiled for latency hiding before vectorization, the remaining tiled loop is no longer consecutive as it is now mapped to hyper tiles.
 And therefore, the array access `B[k][j]` is no longer coalesced under this loop and
 SIMD vectorization opportunity is lost.

 To make use of SIMD vectorization, use the following command.